timescale/docs/cloud/vpc-peering-aws/create.md

 From the `Create security group` view, enter a name for your security group.
 Add whatever content you would like to the description field.
-For the `VPC` field, select the VPC which has been peered with your Forge VPC.
+For the `VPC` field, select the VPC which has been peered with your Cloud VPC.

 No inbound rules are required, so leave the inbound rules section empty.

 In the outbound rules section, select `Custom TCP` for the rule type.
 The protocol should remain as TCP.
-The port range should be `5432`, which is the port which will be used to connect to your Timescale Forge services.
-The Destination should be set to `Custom` and the value should be the CIDR block of your Forge VPC.
+The port range should be `5432`, which is the port which will be used to connect to your Timescale Cloud services.
+The Destination should be set to `Custom` and the value should be the CIDR block of your Cloud VPC.

 <highlight type="tip">
 AWS may pre-populate the `Destination` column with the value `0.0.0.0/0`.
 Though this